-- In 2013, KPMG found that of 4,100 global companies seventy-one percent had ESG reports. - The United Nations Principles for Responsible Investment has more than 1,260 signatories with over \$45 trillion of assets under management.
-These members seek ESG information from companies to be able to analyze fully the risks and opportunities associated with existing and potential investments.
+The United Nations Principles for Responsible Investment has nearly 1,400 signatories who seek the integration of ESG factors in investment decision making.
+The collectively hold \$59 trillion assets under management and require information on ESG factors to analyze fully the risks and opportunities associated with existing and potential investments.